Ashish-bit17/Mobile-Store-Management-System/README.md

 # Mobile-Store-Management-System
+Please refer to 'Working Screenshots' folder for workings proof.

 This is an Online Mobile Store Management System Project in PHP.
 This project is a sort of eCommerce website or an online shop/store.
 The application gives an online platform for the mobile store's clients or possible clients to explore, browse, and order their desired product.
 The project has an online payment feature using PayPal API.
 This system has lots of features and functionalities which are commonly found on an eCommerce website.
 It has a pleasant user interface and user-friendly functionalities.

 About the Online Mobile Store Management System